drinferni/CV_Deantal_PMA/README.md

 # CV_Deantal_PMA
-This repository contain js file and the html file fo tthe application
+This repository contain js file and the html file of the application